 - An NOAA all-hazards radio, on the other hand, is designed to be an indoor warning device.
 It is always on, and it will wake you up if you are sleeping.

-- Likewise, local television and radio are a great way to receive up-to-date warning information, but it works only if your radio or TV is on and tuned to the right station.
+- Local television and radio are great ways to receive up-to-date warning information.
+It works only if your radio or TV is on and tuned to the right station.
 Again, what about at night when you are sleeping?
-Or when you happen to be watching a cable or satellite channel that does not carry the local warning information.
+When are you watching a channel that does not carry the local warning information?
 In those cases, you are very likely to miss the warning.

 - Do you have a smoke detector?
 Of course - it alerts you when it detects smoke.
 An all-hazards radio will alert you to many other immediate, life-threatening hazards in your area, like tornadoes, floods and other dangerous events.
 Without this device, you could miss a critical warning message that could save your life and those in your family.